Thomasbrockmansvives/VELOG/README.md

 1. Create a .env file in the root directory of the project
 2. Add the configuration as shown in example_env (modify if you placed the database elsewhere)

-The database can be tested with the db_testing.py script
+The database can be tested with the db_testing.py script.
+This script tests the connections, checks the existence of the required tables and counts the records in the database.

 ## Database structure